maj113/Angel6/README.md

 To set up and run Angel$IX for the first time, follow these steps:

 1. Make sure you have **Python 3.11+** installed.
+    > it may work with older python versions however I offer **no** support for those nor do I guarantee compatibility

 2. Clone the repository and navigate to the project directory.

 3. Install the required dependencies by running the following command: